The Mid-Atlantic Regional Group

 Headquarters Honors Fallen Who Gave All

-Rejuvenated by the experience but jet lagged from their return trip from Project Gemini less than 24 hours earlier, blinded veterans Steve Baskis and Tom Zampieri joined BVA Executive Director Al Avina in presenting the BVA Memorial Day wreath at Arlington National Cemetery May 28.
+Rejuvenated by the experience but jet lagged from their return trip from Project Gemini less than 24 hours earlier, blinded veterans Steve Baskis and Tom Zieri joined BVA Executive Director Al Avina in presenting the BVA Memorial Day wreath at Arlington National Cemetery May 28.

 The ceremony occurred in black suit coats and 90-degree plus temperatures at The Tomb of the Unknowns.
-It followed the 144th Memorial Day Observance in the Cemetery’s Memorial Amphitheater.
+It followed the 144th Memorial Day Observance in the Cemetery’s Memorial hitheater.
 Manager of Conventions Christina Hitchcock and Manager of Communications Stuart Nelson were also present.

 The observance was highlighted by music from the United States Army Band and remarks by Secretary of Defense Leon Panetta and President Barack Obama.